The merchant ship “Repubblica del Brasile” is sailing between Italy, the Mediterranean, and West Africa.

 Director's notes

-It is an independent film in the strict sense.
+This is an independent film in the strict sense.

 - Alessandro Cattaneo